isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Productivity Solutions Grant (PSG)

 The PSG supports businesses in the adoption of productivity solutions.
-Businesses can choose from a list of pre-scoped solutions and receive up to 80% funding support for eligible costs from 1 April - 31 Dec 2020.
+Businesses can choose from a list of pre-scoped solutions and receive up to 80% funding support for eligible costs from 1 April - 31 Sep 2021.

 <a href="https://govassist.gobusiness.gov.sg/productivity-solutions-grant/" target="_blank" style="color:#037e8a">Find out more</a>